Skip to content

 • Scams aimed at tourists (see the money section below).

-Organised crime exists in Albania, as in many countries, but it operates well away from visitors and is not something a tourist is likely to encounter.
+Organised crime exists in Albania, as in many countries, but it operates well away from visitors and isn’t something a tourist is likely to encounter.
 The things that keep most trips trouble-free are the same anywhere: keep valuables out of sight, stay aware in crowds, and don’t leave bags unattended.

 A busy junction in central Tirana with cars, a city bus and pedestrians crossing on a sunny day